 This quick, online quiz from the American Heart Association can help you assess your level of understanding about maintaining optimum heart health.

-Compassionate Nursing Services can also help reduce a senior’s heart attack risk in a variety of ways: preparing heart-healthy meals, providing transportation to medical appointments and to pick up prescriptions, encouraging exercise and activity to strengthen the heart, and much more.
+Compassionate Nursing Services, a provider of home care solutions of St. Louis and surrounding communities, can also help reduce a senior’s heart attack risk in a variety of ways: preparing heart-healthy meals, providing transportation to medical appointments and to pick up prescriptions, encouraging exercise and activity to strengthen the heart, and much more.

 To help your senior loved one stay healthy and well right in the comfort of home, give us a call at 314-432-4312.
-Our expert in-home care services are available throughout St. Louis and the surrounding areas, and we’d love to help make life healthier, safer and more fulfilling for a senior in your life!
+Our home care solutions of St. Louis and the surrounding areas can help make life healthier, safer and more fulfilling for a senior in your life!